swiftlang/swift-evolution/proposals/0410-atomics.md

 For example, the second word can be used to augment atomic values with a version counter (sometimes called a "stamp" or a "tag"), which can help resolve the ABA problem by allowing code to reliably verify if a value remained unchanged between two successive loads.

 Note that not all CPUs support double-wide atomic operations and for that reason this type is not always available.
-Platforms that do not have this support must not make this type available for use.
-Perhaps a future direction for this is something akin to `#if canImport(struct WordPair)` to conditionally compile against this type if it's available.
+Platforms that do not have this support must not make the conformance to `AtomicValue` available on `WordPair` for use.
+Perhaps a future direction for this is something akin to `#if hasDoubleWideAtomics` to conditionally compile against whether this conformance type is available (or perhaps some `#if hasConformance(WordPair: AtomicValue)`).

 ### The Atomic type